stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 }
 ```

+### Verification

+Public profiles owned by users with a username can be looked up via the Stacks blockchain.
+The retrieved profile token was registered by the user.
+It must be verified that the token has the following properties:

+- issuer's public key (`issuer.publicKey`) is the same as the signer's key.
+- subject's public key (`subject.publicKey`) exists.
+- profile (`claim`) exists.

 ## Authentication Response

 The authentication response is a signed JWT that contains the requested and authorized data.
 The token is signed with the public key of the request signature, i.e. the app transit key.